Skip to main content

 Does the Military Diet work?

-To date, there are no research studies demonstrating the efficacy of the Military Diet.
+There are no research studies demonstrating the efficacy of the Military Diet.
 However, a calorie deficit is required for weight loss, so theoretically, it’s possible to lose weight on the Military Diet, provided your metabolic needs exceed the number of calories you’re consuming (1,100-1,400 per day).

 However, the Military Diet purports that participants can lose up to 10 pounds in a week.
 It’s important to note that this is neither healthy nor true fat loss.
-A healthier and more reasonable goal is to lose one to two pounds a week.
+A healthier and more reasonable goal is to lose one to two pounds per week.

-You would have to be exercising intensely for the majority of the day and consuming next to nothing, which would not be sustainable, advisable, or at all healthy.
+You would have to be exercising intensely for the majority of the day and consuming next to nothing, which would not be sustainable, advisable, or healthy.
 So, although you can lose weight and lose some fat on the Military Diet, much of the downward movement you see on the scale is a loss of water from consuming less salt, sugar, alcohol, processed food, and overall food mass.

 Is the Military Diet healthy?